Social Confounders for Health Outcomes Linked to Education (SCHOOL)

 Partners: UVA School of Medicine, Boston University, Washington University in St. Louis

-Researchers will analyze data from previous studies — Social Media and Risk Reduction Training for Infant Care Practices (SMART) and Study of Attitudes and Factors Effecting Infant Care Practices (SAFE) — and conduct qualitative analyses with current SMART mother-infant pairs.
+Researchers are analyzing data from previous studies — Social Media and Risk Reduction Training for Infant Care Practices (SMART) and Study of Attitudes and Factors Effecting Infant Care Practices (SAFE) — and conducting qualitative analyses with current SMART mother-infant pairs.
 The qualitative studies will help further our understanding of the range of parental education experiences and critical home experiences that predict children’s health and well-being outcomes.

-Using a sample from the SMART study, the researchers will develop and implement a new SCHOOL data collection protocol, which will include parent-report surveys, rich and informative home and school observations, and comprehensive, standardized direct assessments of parents and children.
-This approach will enable detailed examination of both concurrent and predictive pathways through which early parental education and home and school experiences contribute to children’s health and well-being.
+Using a sample from the SMART study, the researchers developed and implemented a new SCHOOL data collection protocol, which included parent-report surveys, virtual observations of mother-child interactions in the home, teacher-report surveys, and child direct assessments.
+This approach enables a detailed examination of both concurrent and predictive pathways through which parental education and home and school experiences contribute to children’s health and well-being.